gokhanaltun/torproxy/readme.md

 - **q**: Quit the script and stop Tor.

-## Important Note:
+## Important Notes:

-The script uses the `debian-tor` user, which is the default user for managing Tor processes on Debian-based systems.
-However, this user may not be available on all Linux distributions.
+- This script uses the `debian-tor` user, which is the default for Debian-based systems.

-- If you are using Arch or another distribution, you might need to create a similar user or modify the script to work with root (or an existing user).

-**I plan to update the script soon to remove this limitation.**
+- On non-Debian systems (e.g., Arch, Fedora), you may need to:
+  - Create a similar user manually, or
+  - Modify the script to use `root` or an appropriate Tor user.